theirc/airbel/src/_projects/mental-health.md

       voluntary returns, information flows, healthcare service delivery, and smart humanitarianism.
 IRC-Zolberg Fellows and IRC staff carried out desk research along with discussions with community members.
+  - date: 2018-07-01 00:00:00
+    title: Collaboration and team-building
+    link:
+    link_title:
+    description_markdown: >-
+      Work underway to build a team and connect with relevant stakeholders in Jordan
 ---

 A growing body of research points to the outsized impact of mental health issues in the refugee population.
 Common mental health disorders like anxiety, depression, and post-traumatic stress disorder tend to double during emergencies, and tend to impact the most vulnerably most powerfully.
 Mental health issues and poverty also form a self-reinforcing cycle which can make it challenging for people to rebuild after facing trauma.